 The Nemo Hornet 1P Tent is a lightweight double-sided tent that, at two pounds, makes it one of the lightest in its category.
 This is a well-made backpacking tent that holds up well in bad weather, with a tall bathtub floor and waterproof 10D Silnylon Fly.

 Innovation is the name of the game with Nemo.
-Several innovations, like an overhead Flybar, triangular guy-out lines, and tent body Fly attachments allow for a surprising amount of interior room in this one-person tent.
+Several innovations, like an overhead Flybar, triangular guy-out lines, and tent body Fly attachments, allow for a surprising amount of interior room in this one-person tent.

 Nemo Hornet 1P Tent – Summary